hfcs/aaatimer/README.md

   * I2C auto detection assume this is the only I2C device attached!!!
 * Microphone sound sensor for Arduino.
   * LM393 using electret microphone with VCC, GND, OUT.
+  * Unsolder electret microphone and replace with mini plug socket for COTS stop plate interface.
 * Arduino active buzzer module.
-  * Replaceable by an 3.3v active buzzer, S8055 transistor and a 1K resistor.
+  * Replaceable by a 3.3v active buzzer, S8055 transistor and a 1K resistor.
 * Two switches.

 ![aaatimer implementation on NodeMCU schematic](aaatimer_schematic.png)